Lesson video

 So let's see what Laura has come up with.

-So Laura has said, "The anthropometric data needed when designing the kettle, would be hand sizes, hand span, and grip strength.
+So Laura has said, "The anthropometric data needed when designing the kettle would be hand sizes, hand span, and grip strength.

-It would also include data about what range of weight people can lift with one hand, and the range of movement in the wrist and the elbow can rotate at."
-That's really important, isn't it?
-It's no point in designing a massive kettle that fills with water that people can't lift.
+It would also include data about what range of weight people can lift with one hand and the range of movement in the wrist and the elbow can rotate at.

-"There should be consideration of eyesight lines and knowledge about the caution of warning of colours as there is a safety risk involved in this activity, they could get burnt when boiling water or steam."
-So that's really important to think about as well.
+"There should be consideration of eyesight lines and knowledge about the caution and warning of colours as there is a safety risk involved in this activity when burning, with if they," sorry, "they could get burnt when boiling water or steam.

 So great answer from Laura there.